Isovaleric acidemia (IVA)

 This condition is also known as: isovaleric acid-CoA dehydrogenase deficiency, IVD deficiency, isovaleryl CoA carboxylase deficiency.

 For more information about Isovaleric acidemia, visit Baby's First Test: Isovaleric acidemia and Screening, Technology, and Research in Genetics (STAR-G): Isovaleric Acidemia.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.